 What’s your current PC?

-What’s your favourite character class?
+What’s your favorite character class?

-What’s your favourite monster?
+What’s your favorite monster?

-What’s your favourite official D&D adventure?
+What’s your favorite official D&D adventure?